 But does it really work like this?

-Unfortunately, there are no shortcuts to success, and fixating on the latest gimmick or tactic will only slow you down.
-Aimlessly writing blogs, sending emails, and updating your social media channels without any meaningful strategy will also limit your progress and sap your energy, your resources, and your will to live.
+Unfortunately, there are no shortcuts to success in marketing.
+Fixating on the latest gimmick or tactic, such as referral marketing or social media channels, will only slow you down.
+Most startups do not have the marketing budget Snapchat did and can't afford to make certain mistakes.
+Aimlessly writing blogs, sending emails, and updating your social media channels without any meaningful strategy in place for your marketing channels will also limit your progress and sap your energy, your resources, and your will to live.
 It will grind your growth to a halt.

-We believe that by following a simple 6-step process to creating a powerful marketing strategy, you can join the fastest-growing tech startups by generating high-quality leads and driving sustainable revenue growth.
+We believe that by following a simple 6-step process to creating powerful digital marketing strategies, you can join the fastest-growing tech startups by generating high-quality leads and driving sustainable revenue growth.

 Thankfully, the days where the loudest voice in the meeting room determined the next steps are gone, or at least they should be.
 With a wealth of analytics and information at your fingertips, strategic decisions are the new currency.